-As we've been constantly roaming around the world for the past three years now, we have finally gotten our travel pack list down to a science.
-It's not always easy to know what to pack for a long term trip or a short vacation.
+As we've been constantly roaming around the world for the past 3.5 years now, we have finally gotten our travel pack list down to a science.
+It's not always easy to know what to pack, whether for a long term trip or a short vacation.
 But after much trial & error, we've finally developed the best travel packing checklist for us.
-We now hope you can use these packing tips, travel gear recommendations, and product reviews while preparing for your next trip.
+We now hope you can use these travel gear recommendations, packing tips, and product reviews while preparing for your next trip.

 A critical component to packing for travel is versatility, which you'll find is a theme throughout this article.
-But we're also keen on functionality and on value in these travel gear recommendations.
-Many of the items in this travel packing checklist have been carefully selected because of their value they bring in combination with the practicality they deliver.
-We've tried not to pick the most expensive gear, in favor of items that we find to provide the best usage for the money spent.
+But we're also keen on functionality and on value in our travel gear recommendations.
+Many of the items in this travel packing checklist have been carefully selected because of the value they bring in combination with the practicality they deliver.
+We've never pick the most expensive gear, in favor of items that we find to provide the best usage for the money spent.

 What Outdoor & Adventure Gear to Pack for a Trip

 Although we're constantly adventuring around the world, we don't travel around with a huge assortment outdoor gear.
 We leave behind all the bulky items, as we find that you can typically rent them in most destinations.
 Unless you're camping for the majority of your trip, it makes more sense to rent gear such as tents, camp stoves, and climbing harnesses along the way.
 Instead we recommend limiting your adventure gear only to the items that you will use regularly.
 Here's the outdoor gear we're traveling with.

 We're always getting wet on adventures, so towels are key.
 You don't want anything heavy or bulky, so having something lightweight is a must for a travel towel.
 "Quick-drying" is likewise an important feature, so it's not damp when you repack it.
-We like this travel towel.
+We like this lightweight, quick-dry travel towel.